 Recent advances in stem cell therapy for cerebral palsy provide the hope of developing more effective interventions in treating (CP).

 At NeuroGen BSI, we have treated over 150 CP cases.
-In an analysis of 108 patients with maximum follow up of 4 years, stem cell therapy was found to be safe and effective in 92.6% of the patients.
+In an analysis of 108 patients with maximum follow up of 4 years, cell therapy was found to be safe and effective in 92.6% of the patients.
 Improvements were in seen in symptoms like oromotor/speech, balance, trunk activity, upper limb activity, lower limb activity, muscle tone, ambulation and activities of Daily Living.

 Out of the 108 patients, 15.74% showed significant improvements, 48.14% of patients showed moderate improvements and 28.7 % showed mild improvements.